inferno986return/SurvivalManual-ebook/README.md

     * using Roboto Slab for the main headings etc.
 * Improving the spelling and grammar.
 * Adding prominent warning and note boxs, I'm considering adding icons in a similar manner to the Dummies books.
-* Adding a better psychology icon (this has been merged with the upstream)

 The icon source files are saved in the .afdesign format used by [Affinity Designer](https://affinity.serif.com/designer).
 I may move this over to [Inkscape](https://inkscape.org) to make the project more accessible.